CDRT/docs/bios/settings/thinkstation/serialportsetup.md

 <details><summary>Serial Port2 Address</summary>

-Select whether the serial port will be available to the OS, and if so, which interrupt line to assign it to.
+Select whether serial port #2 will be available to the OS, and if so, which interrupt line to assign it to.

 Options: